Information about Ranitidine

 How ranitidine works

-Ranitidine is an H2 blocker.
-It works by reducing the amount of acid in the stomach which helps in relief of acid-related indigestion and heartburn.
+Ranitidine is a H2 blocker (antacid).
+It works by reducing the amount of acid in the stomach which helps in relief of acid related indigestion and heartburn.

 Common side effects of ranitidine